RedDirtBits/GitResume/assets/Resume.md

 	- Patient Monitoring (GE Biomed) migrations
 		- Led the effort for the migration of patient monitoring at six hospitals
 		- Discovery of all L2 devices
-		- Over 100 Cisco switches with 1500+ connections
 		- Conversion of Cisco configurations for migration to Extreme Networks switches
 		- Responsible for scheduling and migration
 	- Documentation of IDF/MDF's